ngjunsiang/laymansguide-src/season7/issue089/issue089.md

 Once I have figured out which users and posts are involved in this chain, I can then retrieve their information in a subsequent query.
 I won’t even need to load all the information at a go, since the app user is not going to see the contents of later posts until they scroll.

 **Issue summary:** Graph databases treat the details of things as secondary, and optimise for managing the network of relationships.
-A graph database and quickly look up how things are related to each other, and return the results.
+A graph database can quickly look up how things are related to each other, and return the results.

 So there you go, three types of databases in three weeks.
 I picked these three because they’re the least technical to give an overview of (in my opinion), and are three different ways of thinking about data that I think you are likely to encounter.